Main Focus 1: Primitive Dogs

 Argos Animal Training co-founder Elio Giglio dei Vignazzi is a Cirneco.
 The Cirneco is approximately 3,000 years old, traced back to identical skeletal remains found all over Sicily.
 They were imported by the Phoenicians (ancient sea-traders) from Egyptian sighthounds, and stayed on the island until today.
 They are also featured in many Ancient Greek reliefs and carvings all over the Greek colonies of Sicily.

 Cirneci are strange little dogs (I say lovingly); they choose their friends according to their own criteria and like their boundaries clear and respected, but will absolutely not respect your personal space.
 Every female Cirneco I have met has crawled into my lap upon meeting them, and every male has rushed by me like the White Rabbit from Alice in Wonderland.
+I believe all of them are late for some important meeting.

 -